Donald D. Johnson

 Donald D. Johnson elaborates on his job responsibilities in Korea.
 He had no idea initially how to handle the artillery.
 He describes having to organize all the vehicles inside the LST, learning as the war continued.
-Donald D. Johnson describes becoming First Lieutenant Parrot's personal Jeep driver.
+He describes becoming First Lieutenant Parrot's personal Jeep driver.

 Miscommunication With The Air Force

-Donald D. Johnson describes landing at Inchon in 1950 at night.
-He found that it was hard to drive through the warfare.
+Donald D. Johnson recalls landing at Inchon in 1950 at night.
+He remembers it being hard to drive through the warfare.
 He elaborates on how miscommunication with the Air Force caused this incident to occur.

 Almost Prisoner of War

 Donald D. Johnson elaborates on his job responsibilities as the Lieutenant's Jeep driver.
 Three times a week he had to drive to the Division Headquarters to pick up new maps.
 New maps were made using aerial views of Korea to assist in artillery attacks.
-He also describes the commute he had to take when driving through the roads of the Chosin Reservoir and how cold he found it.
-He recalls an incident where by chance he missed becoming a Prisoner of War.
+He describes the commute he had to take when driving through the roads of the Chosin Reservoir and how cold he found it.
+He recalls an incident where, by chance, he missed becoming a Prisoner of War.